iromanovsky/irom.info/_posts/2023-10-02-azure-iac-levels.md

 - and management of the cloud _is_ the functionality of their software product,
 - so while employing other domain-specific language is not feasible,
 - they still need an abstraction layer for state tracking and other benefits,
-- because going directly to REST API is too much for them
+- because going directly to REST API is too much for them.

 ---